Virtualization

 PCI passthrough is the only virtualization mechanism supported by Gaudi accelerators.
 There is no support for SR-IOV or MIG.
 The smallest granularity possible is with a single HPU.

-Configuring Intel Gaudi Accelerator in VM Host Server
+Configuring Gaudi in a VM Host Server

 1. Verify that VM host server supports VT-D/IOMMU and SR-IOV technologies.
 Make sure they are enabled in the BIOS.